deepanshs/mrsimulator/README.md

 ## Reporting Bugs

-The preferred location for submitting feature requests and bug reports is the [Github issue tracker](https://github.com/DeepanshS/mrsimulator/issues).
+The preferred location for submitting feature requests and bug reports is the [Github issue tracker](https://github.com/deepanshs/mrsimulator/issues).
 Reports are also welcomed by directly contacting [Deepansh Srivastava](mailto:srivastava.89@osu.edu).

-Discussions are welcome on [Github discussion](https://github.com/DeepanshS/mrsimulator/discussions)
+Discussions are welcome on [Github discussion](https://github.com/deepanshs/mrsimulator/discussions)

-## Citing mrsimulator
+## How to cite

 If you use mrsimulator in your publication, please consider citing the following.